fy-meng/cs184-p3-2-pathtracer/docs/index.md

 For a pinhole camera, all light received by the camera comes from the direction of the pinhole.
 However, this might not the be case for a thin lens camera.
-Light could be distorted by the rim of the thin lens and come from different directions.
+Light could be distorted by the thin lens and come from different directions.
 This created the idea of depth of field, that only objects in a certain range of distance are on focus, and other objects are blurred in the image.

 We implement this feature by sampling on a disk with radius `lensRadius` and centered at `pos` when generating the camera ray.
 Instead of